scottfabini/searchAPI/README.md

 ## Motivation

-This is mainly to strengthen my portfolio by demonstrating some ES6 Javascript running on a backend server.

 This is an individual project built using node.js for the back-end.
 It also features a graph data-structure constructed from scratch, and graph algorithms for depth-first search and breadth-first-search.
 The data structure and algorithms are written in Javascript ES6.

 ![alt tag](http://web.cecs.pdx.edu/~sfabini/img/bfs.png)